jernejjevsenak/dendroExtra/cran-comments.md

 ## Downstream dependencies
-We have also run R CMD check on downstream dependencies of dplR https://github.com/jernejjevsenak/dendroExtra/blob/master/revdep/checks.rds
+We have also run R CMD check on downstream dependencies of dendroExtra https://github.com/jernejjevsenak/dendroExtra/blob/master/revdep/checks.rds

 All packages that we could install passed.